The best online GIS associate degrees train individuals for careers in Geography, Geospatial Information, and Geographic Information Systems.

-In Springfield, Ohio, Clark State College is a public community college founded in 1962 as the Springfield and Clark County Technical Education Program.
+Its campus is in the Ohio town of Springfield.
+And Clark State is a public community college founded in 1962 as the Springfield and Clark County Technical Education Program.
 The college has accreditation from the Higher Learning Commission.
-It offers hundreds of program options for students who want to earn certificates or associate degrees in their chosen field of study.
+It offers hundreds of program options for students who want to earn certificates or also associate degrees in their chosen field of study.

 9. Front Range Community College

 |Degree: Associate of Arts in GIS|

 Front Range Community College GIS program is a two-year associate degree in GIS.
 Students can use this degree to either continue their education at a four-year college or university to obtain their bachelor’s degree in geography.